stitchdata/docs/_connect-content/guides/api/replication-scheduling.md

       - title: "Advanced Scheduling using cron"
         anchor: "advanced-scheduling"
         content: |
-          {% include note.html type="single-line" content="**Note**: Advanced Scheduling using cron is only availble to Stitch client accounts with an Enterprise plan." %}
+          {% include note.html type="single-line" content="**Note**: Advanced Scheduling using cron is only available to Stitch client accounts with an Enterprise plan." %}

           To create an advanced (cron) schedule for a source, the `{{ common.names.advanced }}` property must be set.
 The `{{ common.names.advanced }}` value must be a valid Quartz cron expression representing the replication schedule for the source.
 For example: